econoalchemist/UpstreamData-Startup/README.md

 ![](Assets/Slush3.png)
 ![](Assets/Slush4.png)

-After sucessfully logging in, you should now be looking at your new SlushPool dashboard.
+After successfully logging in, you should now be looking at your new SlushPool dashboard.
 The first thing you want to do is setup your rewards payout.
 Navigate to the `Funds` tab in the upper menu bar.

 ![](Assets/Slush5.png)